mleida-stratio/genai-examples/basic-actor-chain-example/README.md

 ```
 $ poetry run python basic_actor_chain_example/main.py
 ```
+In case you want to run the chain in debug mode, you can run it in PyCharm.

 In case you want to debug the chain, you can run it in PyCharm as explained in the main [README.md](../README.md) file.